plume-lib/run-google-java-format/README.md

 # run-google-java-format

-Scripts to automatically download and run google-java-format, and to slightly improve its output.
+Scripts to automatically download and run google-java-format, to slightly improve its output, and to add checking functionality.

 The [google-java-format](https://github.com/google/google-java-format)
 program reformats Java source code, but has some disadvantages: